wangyu-sd/RetroExplainer/README.md

 ![image](explainability.jpg)

-**Generated explanations through chemical-mechanism-like decision process. a.** The decision process of two predictions, including reactions with and without leaving groups. **b.** The decision curve of top-12 predictions by RetroExplainer.
+**Generated explanations through molecular assembly process decision process. a.** The decision process of two predictions, including reactions with and without leaving groups. **b.** The decision curve of top-12 predictions by RetroExplainer.
 The same reaction patterns have the same energy change. **c-h**.
 Nine representative instances for substructure attributions, which allows a granular insight. **i-k**.
 Performance on re-ranking results compared with three effective retrosynthesis models.